blackbaud/sky-api-docs/content/support/changelog/treasury/index.md

 Monitor this page to keep up with the [Treasury API (Beta)]({{ stache.config.portal_endpoints_treasury }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2018-06-12

+### Announcement: Changes for [Treasury (Beta)]({{ stache.config.portal_endpoints_treasury }}) API

+We implemented new operation ID values in the OpenApi (fka Swagger) definitions for all endpoints in the Treasury (Beta) API.
+Note that any existing code relying on these endpoints will continue to function, since all routes and parameters are unchanged.
+However, if you make use of client-side generated code and want to regenerate your client wrapper, compile-time errors in your code stemming from new operation ID values will arise and need to be addressed.

 ## 2018-06-04

 ### Announcement: Changes Planned for [Accounts Payable]({{ stache.config.portal_endpoints_AP }}), [General Ledger]({{ stache.config.portal_endpoints_GL }}), and [Treasury (Beta)]({{ stache.config.portal_endpoints_treasury }}) APIs